bitshares/dev.bitshares.works/docs/bts_guide/tutorials/how_to_get_key_pairs.rst

 |

-suggest_brain_key option
+suggest_brain_key
 ----------------------------------------------

-Use this option for production.
+Use this function for production.

 **Example**